Snikeer/kubernetes-homelab/README.md

 ## 🛠️ Operational Notes & Troubleshooting (GitOps Stability)

-During the GitOps phase, ArgoCD became temporarily unreachable after a system restart.
-The issue did not affect running workloads, but external access to the ArgoCD UI was lost.
+During a break between project phases, ArgoCD became temporarily unreachable after the virtual machine was suspended and later resumed.
+Following the resume operation, parts of the Kubernetes control plane and internal cluster networking did not recover correctly.
+The issue did not affect deployed workloads, but external access to the ArgoCD UI was lost.

-This was investigated using standard Kubernetes debugging methods.
+The issue was investigated using standard Kubernetes troubleshooting and debugging techniques.

 ---